Guest Teacher FAQs

 - Bachelor's degree (or higher) in education, Chinese, English, international studies, or a related field

-- Three or more years of teaching experience
+- Two or more years of teaching experience

 The Chinese guest teachers' strength and expertise is in language teaching.
 They are most qualified to teach Chinese language and culture classes.
 Those assigned to immersion programs will require additional support and appropriate materials to teach other content areas.
 Guest teachers may also serve as cultural resources to facilitate other subjects such as social studies, art, music, international studies etc.; however, they cannot be assigned to independently teach subjects for which they are not trained.